jbranchaud/til/zsh/global-substitution-on-the-previous-command.md

 ```

 For a short command like this, we haven't gained much.
 However, for large
-commands that span the length of your terminal, this can definitely save you
+commands that span the length of the terminal, this can definitely save us
 a little trouble.